-Wisconsin has an especially proud conservationist tradition stretching back to John Muir, father of America's national parks.
-Yet in recent years Republican policymakers have swung state law and policy in favor of powerful interests that pollute Wisconsin's air and water.
+Wisconsin has a proud conservationist tradition stretching back to John Muir, father of America's national parks.
+Yet in recent years Republican policymakers have turned state law and policy toward powerful interests that pollute Wisconsin's air and water.
 (Extreme gerrymandering has helped the GOP keep both houses of the Legislature despite losing the popular vote.)
-The Republican failure to uphold our tradition of good natural resource stewardship offers Democratic candidates a chance to sway voters who haven't fully reckoned with the recent GOP tilt.
+The Republican abandonment of good natural resource stewardship gives Democratic candidates a chance to sway voters who haven't fully reckoned with the GOP tilt in favor of polluters.
 In early 2017 I began building a statewide network of Party leaders to make that case, and we were constituted as a caucus within Wisconsin Democratic Party—with me as chair—at the 2018 state convention.